alephdata/aleph/docs/api.md

 <pre>/api/2/collections/{collection_id}/ingest</pre>

-Metadata of a file can contain the following:
+Metadata of a file is sent via a JSON-encoded POST variable, `meta`, which can contain nested values and lists for the following metadata fields:

 * `parent`: A dictionary containing `foreign_id` or `id` of parent Document.
 * `foreign_id`: Foreign id of the document